Collin28/Project-PWL/README.md

 5. Wait for review, suggestions, and approval before merging.

+## Entitiy

+1. Student
+- Student_ID
+- Class
+- Email
+- Name

+2. Admin
+- Admin_ID
+- Position
+- Name
+- Users_ID

+3. Attendance
+- Attendance_ID
+- Student_ID
+- Date
+- Check-in_Time
+- Status

+4. Users
+- Users_ID
+- Name
+- Password
+- Role

+## Main Feature
+Abtend is a digital attendance platform designed with one main feature: automatic attendance report recording.
+With our system, every step of the attendance process from checking in to generating reports is stored digitally, safely, and without the risk of losing data.
+With Abtend, students can mark their attendance quickly, and teachers receive complete reports without doing manual work.
+It’s simple, efficient, and secure.

+## Database Setup

+1.Download the abtend.sql file.

+2.Open Laragon.

+3.Log in to phpmyadmin.

+4.Create new database abtend(can be another name).

+5.After create new database go to import.

+6.Search File to import and choose abtend.sql file.

+7.After select the abtend.sql file select.

+8.And the database is already available.

 ## 📜 License
 This Repository License is Using Apache license 2.0.